Justice Harriet O'Neill's Dissenting Opinion

 statutory language to require a nexus between the manufacturer and the product.
 In Fitzgerald, we considered

-the chain-of-distribution requirement, or only the requirement that the manufacturer be found liable.
-In holding that
+including the chain-of-distribution requirement, or only the requirement that the manufacturer be found liable.
+In

-a seller need not be in the distribution chain for indemnity to apply, we recognized the dramatic changes the statute
+holding that a seller need not be in the distribution chain for indemnity to apply, we recognized the dramatic

 Legislature must have been aware it was creating a new duty, not codifying existing law, because the statute says